robusta-dev/robusta/docs/help.rst

 ^^^^^^^^^^^^^

 This list contains some common errors we have encountered over time.
-If you can't find your answer here, please contact support@robusta.dev or go to `our slack channel <https://bit.ly/robusta-slack>`_.
+If you can't find your answer here, contact support@robusta.dev or go to `our slack channel <https://bit.ly/robusta-slack>`_.

-.. details:: Robusta CLI is not in path
+.. details:: command not found: robusta (CLI not in path)

-    1. Determine where the Robusta-cli binary file is installed
+    1. Determine where the Robusta-cli binary file is located

     .. code-block:: bash
-        :name: find-python-bin-loc
+        :name: cb-find-python-cli-loc

-        which python3

-    This <new-path> should be added to the user path directories.
+        find / -regex '.*/bin/robusta' 2>/dev/null

-    2. Find your shell config file ( ~/.profile or ~/.bash_profile or ~/.zshrc etc...) and append the following line:
+    2. Add the path you found (e.g ``/opt/homebrew/bin/``) to your PATH.
+To do so, find your shell config file ( ~/.profile or ~/.bash_profile or ~/.zshrc etc...) and append the following:

     .. code-block:: bash
         :name: add-path-var